AK-Homberger/BD35F-FridgeController/README.md

 - Preferences

 Then download the sketch from GitHud (Button "Code" and download as ZIP) and extract it.
 Then move to the "FridgeControl.ino" file and open the sketch.
 Connect the D1 mini with an USB-Cable to the PC and upload the sketch to the D1 Mini.
-Later uploads can be done via OTA function via network.
+Later uploads can be done with the OTA function via network.

 ### NodeMCU-PyFlasher
 This works without installation of the IDE.
 Simply download the [NodeMCU-PyFlasher](https://github.com/nodemcu/nodemcu-firmware/releases) ans start it.